DHS said a woman attempted to run over ICE officers before being shot in Minneapolis. Here’s what videos show

 A video from a different angle, obtained and reviewed by CNN, seems to show the car making contact with the officer before he fired his gun the first time.

-The first video doesn’t capture the car making contact with the officer, but his body is seen moving out from the front of the vehicle and to the driver’s side of the car.
+The other that shows the shooting doesn’t capture the car making contact with the officer, but his body is seen moving out from the front of the vehicle and to the driver’s side of the car.

 The officer, who was out of the vehicle’s path, then fired two more shots.